Detecting specific RNA transcripts in live cells

-It was a presentation given at Georgia Tech by a scientist from IDT that made Tsourkas and his graduate advisor aware of how oligonucleotide chemistries could be used to move forward a project idea that used Molecular Beacons (MBs; see sidebar) to image RNA within live cells.
+It was a presentation given at Georgia Tech by a scientist from IDT that made Tsourkas and his graduate advisor aware of how oligonucleotide chemistries could be used to move forward a project idea that used Molecular Beacons (MBs; see Definitions below) to image RNA within live cells.
 Since then, IDT has collaborated with Tsourkas and coworkers to design and supply several types of molecular imaging agents.

 “IDT has done all of our oligonucleotide synthesis and modifications for over 10 years, dating back to when I was a graduate student.
 During this time, IDT has emerged as a world leader in the synthesis of complex oligonucleotides and imaging probes.
 We have never run into a problem when using an IDT reagent.
 If anything hasn’t worked, it has always been a fault of our own.
 Importantly, our interactions with IDT have not been just as a customer, but we have developed a relationship with them.
 We often work closely with IDT to move our research forward and have had a great deal of input from them over the years on probe design.
 This feedback has been invaluable.
 We want our technologies to be used by other researchers so it is very important to us that our probes are not only functional, but practical.” —Andrew Tsourkas